Skip to contents padding-top: 70px;

 With this in mind, we can see that a rectangular hyperbola begins with a linear portion and flattens out to a constant value.
 This is generally similar to the shape of an A-Ci curve, so it might be reasonable to use this equation for fitting.
 This type of model would be characterized as an “empirical” model (in contrast to a mechanistic or process-based model) because there is no underlying explanation for why this equation should be a good fit.
 Thus, it could be considered to be a simpler alternative to the Farquhar-von-Caemmerer-Berry model used in the fit_c3_aci function.

 When applying this to an A-Ci curve, we will want to replace the independent variable x with Ci and the calculated value with the net assimilation A. One caveat is that A is generally negative when Ci is zero or very low, but the rectangular hyperbola never returns negative values.
-To get a better fit, it will be helpful to include respiration as a constant value subtracted from the hyperbola: A = A_max * Ci / (Ci + Ci_half) - Rd.
+To get a better fit, it will be helpful to include respiration as a constant value subtracted from the hyperbola: A = A_max * Ci / (Ci + Ci_half) - RL.

 General Suggestions for PhotoGEA Fitting Functions